abauer424/readme-generator/README.md

 ## Installation

-To install the project, you need to use git clone and git pull from <a href ="https://github.com/abauer424/readme-generator">my repository.</a>
+To install the project, you need to use git clone and git pull from <a href ="https://github.com/abauer424/readme-generator">my repository.</a> After cloning its important to download NODE to your computer as well as inquirer.

 ## Usage

-Upon page load, the user will see the image below is how the page should appear.
-The user will see on the left hand side there is a search bar and on the right side is where the data is set to display.
+When opening the repository, the user will navigate in the terminal to the develop folder by typing "cd Deveop".
+Once here, the user will type in the terminal "node index.js", this allows the user to create their generated README file.
+Once this is entered in the terminal the user will be asked a series of questions.
 <img src="https://github.com/abauer424/forecast-locator/blob/main/assets/images/FL.png" alt="image of Forecast Locator"/>

 ## Credits

-Credit to Amber Bauer, W3Schools.com and AskBCS.
+Credit to Amber Bauer, W3Schools.com and Tutor.

 ## License